mobile app bar

 NASCAR Cup Series driver Chase Elliott (9) during driver introductions for the Duels at Daytona International Speedway.

-Ahead of the 2025 season’s first race at Daytona, when questioned about his post-retirement plans, Elliott confessed that he hasn’t made any decisions yet, preferring to cross that bridge when he comes to it.
+Ahead of the 2025 season’s first race at Daytona, when asked about his post-retirement plans, Elliott said it is a “hard thing” to think of at the moment and preferred to cross that particular bridge when he gets there.

-He elaborated during the Media Day interactions, “I don’t know what I would want to do.
-It’s a hard thing to — It’s kind of one of those things.”
+“I don’t know what I would want to do.
+It’s a hard thing to — It’s kind of one of those things,” said Elliott.

 “I’ve watched other guys leave and come back.
 I’ve kind of seen it all, I guess, depending upon who it is.
-But I think those feelings, those emotions, that timing or whatever’s next — you have to kind of assess those things when that time comes,” Elliott added.
+But I think those feelings, those emotions, that timing or whatever’s next — you have to kind of assess those things when that time comes,” he elaborated.

-The #9 Hendrick Motorsports driver believes that much can change in the coming years.
+The #9 Hendrick Motorsports driver touched upon how much his life had changed since he entered the sport a decade ago as a 20-year-old.
+He believes that much will change in the coming years too as he ages.
 Perspectives may shift, and interests could evolve.
-That’s why he prefers to confront these decisions as they arise, considering that’s the appropriate time for such choices.
+That’s why he would prefer to confront big decisions like retirement at the appropriate time.

 Junior Elliott approves of Dad’s retirement phase

-But now, as Bill enjoys his well-earned retirement, away from the race track, Chase seems genuinely content with his father’s new phase and interest in life.
-Reflecting on his father’s retirement, he remarked in an interview last year:
+As Bill enjoys his well-earned retirement, away from the race track, Chase seems genuinely content with his father’s new phase in life.

 While his father may no longer be a fixture at the track, the junior Elliott has ensured that the family’s racing heritage continues.
 His performances on the track and his charm off the track have earned him the Most Popular Driver Award seven times, placing him just behind his father and Dale Earnhardt Jr. in the tally.